 AAUW’s Public Policy Priorities underscore AAUW’s mission of advancing equity for women and girls through advocacy, education, philanthropy, and research and speaks to women’s needs, aspirations, and concerns across the life span.
 The work of AAUW builds upon more than 130 years of responsible public participation at the local, state, national, and international levels.

 Text AAUW to 21333 to become a Two-Minute Activist.
 Free service for all!

-Click here for other 2018 Colorado legislative bills upon which AAUW Colorado has taken a position.
+Click here for 2018 Colorado legislative bills upon which AAUW Colorado has taken a position.
 To track the status of these and other state bills, click here to reach the Colorado General Assembly website.